 Welcome to the land of coffee!
 Here grows and prospers not only the coffee excellent, but also plants, which belong to probably the biggest problem facing the country.
 The reputation of Colombia rushed far ahead ... negative of all those who have not visited the country itself and through the positive band of fellow travelers, so Colombia connoisseurs.
 More curious why we were to spend the last three weeks in South America here.

-The border crossing was 'to (Ecuador), Ipiales' without the expected queues, Tulcán.
+The border crossing was 'according to (Ecuador), Ipiales' without the expected queues, Tulcán.
 Our senses are always sharpened as soon as we enter a new country: What struck us at for differences?
 How are the people?
 Are there any special features?
-In Colombia, definitely we noticed many police checkpoints on during the bus rides first.
-These are necessary because today in the south of the country to skirmishes with the FARC comes.
-However, we were not worried because they do not affect the tourists for luck, or if by chance then.
+In Colombia, definitely we noticed many police checks on during the bus rides first.
+These are necessary because today in the south skirmishes with the FARC comes.
+However, we were not worried because they do not relate to the tourists for luck, or if then by accident.
 Another striking when traveling on the bus are the movies.
 They are all action-loaded to very violent and brutal.
 "Rambo" is only the first name.
-And the maximum sound volume in broad daylight, even when children are on the bus ...
-High questionable for us.
-It only helps to wegzusetzen as far from the speakers and listen to your own music ...
+And the maximum sound volume in broad daylight when children are on the bus ... maximum questionable for us.
+It only helps to wegzusetzen as far from the speakers and listen to his own music ...

 Picture Gallery Colombia: